symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 Where Symfony2 Delivers
 ~~~~~~~~~~~~~~~~~~~~~~~

-In the upcoming chapters, you'll learn more about how each piece of Symfony
+In the upcoming chapters, you'll learn more about how each piece of Symfony2
 works and the recommended organization of a project.
 For now, let's see how
 migrating the blog from flat PHP to Symfony2 has improved life:

 * Your application now has **clear and consistently organized code** (though
-  Symfony doesn't force you into this).
+  Symfony2 doesn't force you into this).
 This promotes **reusability** and
   allows for new developers to be productive in your project more quickly.

 * 100% of the code you write is for *your* application.
 You **don't need